THERE IS A DIFFERENCE IN THE JUDGING CRITERIA AND JUDGING TREND

 So, how do you get to the current “trend” and standout among your fellow competitors?

 When I say lift heavy, I mean it.
 You have to start building your base up.
 You have to have body curves, and some muscular curves too.
 You need to hit your shoulders (arms too) just as hard as you hit your glutes.
 As glutes are the standard from the back, shoulders are becoming the standard from the front.

 Light weight, high reps, lots of cardio and circuit style training is now a thing of the past.
 Get over it.
 Those who follow this style of training will most likely continue to fall down further and further in the standings.

-The point I’m trying to make here is that you have to work hard, lift HEAVY and have the mindset of a bodybuilder to take it to the next level as today’s Bikini Competitor.
+The point I’m trying to make here is that you need to pay attention to the trends from show to show.
+And in most instances now, you have to work hard, lift HEAVY and have the mindset of a bodybuilder to take it to the next level as today’s Bikini Competitor.
 If not, those who do will keep raising the bar out of your reach.

 Lift hard.
 Lift Heavy.
 Lift Often.